-Mark Williamson is a partner and chair of Alston & Bird’s Wealth Planning and Exempt Organizations Teams.
+Mark Williamson is a partner and co-leader of Alston & Bird’s Wealth Planning and Exempt Organizations Teams.
 He is a Fellow of the American College of Trust and Estate Counsel and practices in the areas of estate planning and federal taxation.

-Mark practiced with the Milwaukee law firm of Foley & Lardner before joining Alston & Bird and has been an adjunct professor of law at the University of Wisconsin in Madison and Georgia State University in Atlanta.
+Mark practiced with a Milwaukee law firm before joining Alston & Bird and has been an adjunct professor of law at the University of Wisconsin in Madison and Georgia State University in Atlanta.
 He has been a recurring faculty member of the annual Estate Planning Institute and Fiduciary Law Institute presented by the State Bar of Georgia Fiduciary Law Section.

 Mark also studied music at the doctorate level at Louisiana State University and the Catholic University of America, and continues to perform professionally, including a three-week tour of China in 2011–2012.